quicwg/multipath/draft-ietf-quic-multipath.md

 Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

-Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
-The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not have a
+As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.
-Path Identifier field to identify the path and this the packet number space.
 If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with Path ID 0.

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using the initial connection ID with Path ID 0 after the handshake concluded.
+As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames, including 0-RTT packets, using the initial connection ID with Path ID 0 after the handshake concluded.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.